Oneiroe/SmartSlam/RaspberryScripts/README.md

-Here goes the **scripts** for **raspberry**.
+Here are the **scripts** for **raspberry**.

-These includes PIR sensors event capture, microphone recording, LED blinking and any other necessary action involving the base OS.
+These includes PIR sensor event capture, microphone recording and LED switching.

+In "init.d" folder are contained the scripts (to be copied into system folder "/etc/init.d/") that "daemonize" the project components, making them working on background, launching at boot and capturing the system closing events.